-Figure 9.7: Conversion of the weighted pixel skeleton to a weighted graph.
-Junctions and free ends are represented as nodes linked by edges that have a vector of properties associated with them including width and length.
-Cisternae are represented as a 'super-node' connected to all the incident tubules on the boundary width, and the average width of the tubule excluding the nodes (termed 'center width'), which provides a more accurate measure of the tubule diameter itself (Fig. 9.8).
+Figure 9.6: Resolution of loops into two arms by inserting an additional $k=2$ node width, and the average width of the tubule excluding the nodes (termed 'center width'), which provides a more accurate measure of the tubule diameter itself (Fig. 9.8).
 The precise number of pixels to ignore in estimation of the width is currently set to be the average width of the edges incident at the node, unless the node has a degree of two or less and is not connected to a cisternal sheet.